 If you arrive early, you’re welcome to pick up information or ask questions at the Welcome Center in the lobby.
 There you will find helpful faces and information.

 When you come into the sanctuary, you’ll be given a bulletin that contains our worship order.
-There is staggered seating for your safety.
 You’ll notice a communication card on the back of the chairs which is an easy way for us to get better acquainted; you can ask for any kind of information or assistance using the communication card.
 Also, you will find a bible and you may take that with you as a gift from us to you.
 As a guest of ours when you return your communication card we will give a donation in your honor to a local homeless/family care center.
 When you exit the sanctuary, ushers will hand you an announcement sheet (The Weekly) with valuable information about our ministry activities.
 You may drop off your communication card in the offering plate or at the Welcome Center.

 What kind of Worship